unioproject/tanglebeat/README.md

 Some useful IOTA metrics can't be calculated from ZMQ data or it is more practical to collect it in other way.
 These metrics are submitted to *Prometheus* as well.

-Tanglebeat (a separate module _tbsender_) does active sending of funds in IOTA network and calculates transfer statistics: transfers per hour, average transfer time, interval of expected transfer time and others.
+A separate module of Tanglebeat called _tbsender_ does active sending of funds in IOTA network and calculates transfer statistics: transfers per hour, average transfer time, interval of expected transfer time and others.
 It does it by sending and confirming/promoting few iotas worth transfers from one account to another in the endless loop, along addresses of the same seed.
 Several seeds (sequences) are used for that.